Integrally Hilbertian rings and the polynomial Schinzel hypothesis: Locally Schinzel rings and integrally Hilbertian rings

-The definition of an integrally Hilbertian ring given in Theorem \ref{thm:main1} corresponds to the situation of Definition \ref{def:integrally-hilbertian} that the primality type is ${\mathcal P}={\rm Nonunit}$, and in turn, this original definition corresponds to the condition from \cite{BDKN22} that the so-called \emph{Hilbert-Schinzel specialization property} holds for any integers $k,n,s \geq 1$.
+The definition of an integrally Hilbertian ring given in Definition \ref{def:int-Hilb} corresponds to the situation of Definition \ref{def:integrally-hilbertian} that the primality type is ${\mathcal P}={\rm Nonunit}$, and in turn, this original definition corresponds to the condition from \cite{BDKN22} that the so-called \emph{Hilbert--Schinzel specialization property} holds for any integers $k,n,s \geq 1$.
+1mm

+Proposition \ref{intH=>Hring} and Proposition \ref{prop:schinzel+Hil=intH} relate the notions of \emph{integrally Hilbertian rings} and of \emph{Hilbertian rings}.
+The preliminary Remark \ref{remiiredZvsQ}(a) is aimed at dissipating some possible confusion due to some subtelty in the literature.
+Remark \ref{remiiredZvsQ}(b) provides some details on a ``well-known to experts'' property of Hilbertian rings used in Section \ref{sec:intro}.